SuhasSrinivasan/modkit/book/src/advanced_usage.md

           Format should be <chrom_name>:<start>-<end> or <chrom_name>.
 Commas are allowed

-      --max-depth <MAX_DEPTH>
-          Maximum number of records to use when calculating pileup.
-This argument is passed to the pileup engine.
-If you have high depth data, consider increasing this value substantially.
-Must be less than 2147483647 or an error will be raised

-          [default: 8000]

       --include-bed <INCLUDE_BED>
           BED file that will restrict threshold estimation and pileup results to positions overlapping intervals in the file. (alias: